mockoon/mockoon.com/content/docs/latest/data-buckets/overview.md

 ## Data buckets generation

 Data buckets are generated when the **server starts** in the order they are defined in the environment.
 Their state persist during all mock API calls.
-To regenerate a data bucket's content, restart the mock server.
+To regenerate a data bucket's content, you can restart the mock server or you can also use the [admin API state purge endpoint](docs:admin-api/server-state).

 If a data bucket contains [request helpers](docs:templating/mockoon-request-helpers), Mockoon will generate the bucket content only **after the first call** made to a route using this data bucket (by referencing it directly or using a data helper).
 It allows you to create bucket "configuration" routes that you can call programmatically with the content you want to reuse in your bucket using the request helpers (`body`, `queryParams`, etc.).